nasa/Giovanni/README.md

 # Giovanni
-GES DISC is making our giovanni code base available on github
+GES DISC is making our Giovanni version 4.31  code base available on github

 Giovanni locally is split into several repositories.